 Symptoms of Pelvic Inflammatory Disease (PID)

-You may be familiar with the term pelvic inflammatory disease.
-This condition is pretty common, and it stems from an infection in the uterus, the Fallopian tubes, or the ovaries.
+You might be familiar with the term, but do you know the symptoms of pelvic inflammatory disease?
+This condition is pretty common, and stems from an infection in the uterus, the Fallopian tubes, or the ovaries.
 It causes quite a bit of pain, especially intense pain in the pelvis or hips.

 1. What is pelvic inflammatory disease?

-Pelvic inflammatory disease is a gynecological disease that affects both your reproductive organs and the surrounding tissues.
-You may suffer from an infection in your Fallopian tubes, in the womb or in your ovaries, which can cause you to experience pain reaching all the way to your hips.
+Pelvic inflammatory disease is a gynecological problem that affects both your reproductive organs and the surrounding tissues.
+You may suffer from an infection in the Fallopian tubes, womb, or ovaries, which can cause you to experience pain all the way up to your hips.
 Many women experience this pain and confuse it with joint pain or general fatigue.
 So, you’ve got to be careful about this!

-This disease is usually treated with antibiotics, but if it is not treated soon enough, it can cause serious problems such as those previously mentioned: infertility, or even pregnancies that end in miscarriages.
+You usually treat it with antibiotics, and if you don’t act fast enough, it can cause serious problems like the ones we mentioned above: infertility, or even pregnancies that end in miscarriages.

-Pelvic inflammatory disease has a number of causes.
-Take a look at the main causes:
+Pelvic inflammatory disease has a number of causes, including:

-- Sexually transmitted: the bacteria from sexually transmitted diseases, such as the infection caused by chlamydia, are some of the most common causes of this disease.
+- Sexual transmission: the bacteria from sexually transmitted diseases, such as chlamydia, are some of the most common causes of this disease.

-- Some types of birth control devices can be another cause of PID.
-Women who use, for example, intrauterine devices (IUD) are more likely to get pelvic inflammatory disease than women who do not use this type of birth control.
+- Some types of birth control devices can be a potential cause of PID too.
+For example, women who use intrauterine devices (IUD) are more likely to get pelvic inflammatory disease than women who don’t.

 - Also, be careful with so-called “vaginal douches.”
 This intimate part of your body needs to be treated delicately, and these types of cleansing products can sometimes do more harm than good.

-- It is also important to follow a proper hygiene routine while menstruating, because this time of the month can often be a huge source of bacteria.
+- It’s also important to follow a proper hygiene routine while menstruating, because this time of the month can often be a huge source of bacteria.

-- The birth process, or even having an abortion, can also cause you to get this disease.
+- The process of giving birth, or even having an abortion, can also cause you to get this disease.

-- Sometimes, the mucous membranes of the cervix can become overly alkaline, causing a series of bacteria to appear and possibly make you sick.
+- The mucous membranes of the cervix can occasionally become overly alkaline, causing a series of bacteria to appear and possibly make you sick.